 - The library telephone is to be used for library business only.
 Phone calls that are deemed to be an emergency will be made by staff.

 - Polite cell phone use is allowed in the library.
 Turn phones to “silent” mode and speak in a manner that will not disturb others.

 The following behavior is not permitted because it interferes with the use of the library by others, is a health hazard, or is not consistent with the mission of the library.
 A patron engaging in any of the following behaviors may be prohibited from library grounds:

-- Patrons can not be under the influence of alcohol or drugs in the library building or on library grounds.
+- Patrons cannot be under the influence of alcohol or drugs in the library building or on library grounds.

 - No blocking entrances, exits or library aisles so that access to library materials and services is prevented.